Circle of fifths: Use

-Adding sevenths to the chords creates a greater sense of forward momentum to the harmony:
+The diatonic chords in A minor:

 Baroque era

 According to Richard Taruskin, Arcangelo Corelli was the most influential composer to establish the pattern as a standard harmonic "trope": "It was precisely in Corelli's time, the late seventeenth century, that the circle of fifths was being 'theorized' as the main propellor of harmonic motion, and it was Corelli more than any one composer who put that new idea into telling practice."

 The circle of fifths progression occurs frequently in the music of J. S. Bach.
 In the following, from Jauchzet Gott in allen Landen, BWV 51, even when the solo bass line implies rather than states the chords involved:

 Handel uses a circle of fifths progression as the basis for the Passacaglia movement from his Harpsichord suite No. 6 in G minor.